kurikomoe/citation_tool/readme.md

 Then use `menu bar - kuriko functions - start | stop | pause| quit` to record data.

+## Config

+You can change `src/config.js` to control the interval between each request sent to google

 ## Data

 all data is stored in `db/scholar.json`